top of page

 World premiere.
 Official competition, Cinéma du Réel

-'Adnan being and time' world premiered at Cinéma du Réel in Paris.
-One of just 17 features in the official competition of this important international festival hosted by Centre Pompidou.
-The film had two sold-out screenings (including at the 370 seat historic L'Arlequin cinema), a packed film discussion, the most social media love of the festival, and a special shout-out from James Benning at the awards ceremony.
-A perfect beginning!
+One of 17 features in the official competition, we were thrilled to world premiere at this important international festival hosted by Centre Pompidou.
+'Adnan being and time' had two sold-out screenings (including at the 370-seat historic L'Arlequin cinema), a great post-film discussion, so much social media love, and a special shout-out from James Benning at the awards ceremony.

-In times of violence and war, it was especially moving to see Etel Adnan projected on the United States' largest public screen at the National Gallery of Art.
-The engaged audience stayed for nearly an hour to ask questions and respond.
-A great program.
+In times of violence and war, it was moving to see Etel Adnan projected on the largest public screen in the United States, the National Gallery of Art.
+An engaged audience stayed for nearly an hour to ask questions and respond.
+Preceded by a short by Luke Fowler.

-It was an honor to be selected to open Beirut's most important film festival, the best possible way to bring the film 'home' to Lebanon.
-Projected in the gorgeous Metropolis cinema (built on the site of the 2020 dock explosion), it seemed like all of Beirut came out, so much that another theater had to be opened to match the crowd.
-I was so grateful to spend a week in Lebanon, in conversation, walking along the corniche, taking in the neighborhoods, soaking in the layers of history and the powerful immediacy at one.
+What an honor open Beirut's most important film festival, a dream to bring the film 'home' to Lebanon in this way.
+Projected in the gorgeous Metropolis cinema (built on the site of the 2020 dock explosion), it seemed like all of Beirut came out, so much so that another theater had to be opened to match the crowd.
+I was so grateful to spend a week in Lebanon, in conversation, walking along the corniche, through neighborhoods, soaking in the layers of history and the powerful immediacy at once.
 It felt like destiny.

-International panorama, Brussels Art Film Festival, Brussels Cinematek,
+Featured film, International panorama, Brussels Art Film Festival, Brussels Cinematek

 As one of only 14 films in the international panorama (alongside work by Ira Sachs, Marie Losier, and Andrei Ujicǎ), 'Adnan being and time' screened in Brussels' legendary Cinematek to a sold-out audience, followed by a post-screening discussion (in French)!

-Oslo's coolest cinema, where people attend because they trust the programming, brought out a full, great audience–many had never heard of Adnan–and you could feel them take in the film.
+Oslo's coolest cinema brought out a full, great audience–many had never heard of Adnan–and you could feel them take in the film.
 After, poet and literary scholar Wendy Lotterman's questions opened up and expanded the discussion around Adnan and the film.
-What great overlap, to have the show in the museum above, co-curated by programmer Silja Espolin Johnson, Erika Balsam and Clemens Ottenhausen: 'No Master Territories: Feminist Worldmaking and the Moving Image.'
+What great overlap, to have a 'No Master Territories: Feminist Worldmaking and the Moving Image.' in the museum next door - co-curated by programmer Silja Espolin Johnson, Erika Balsam and Clemens Ottenhausen.

-This special outdoor screening brought an overflow crowd and beautiful community, a teaser for our expected premiere later this year there.
+An overflow crowd and beautiful community - a teaser for our expected premiere later this year in Dubai.
 Co-presented by Alserkal Art Month.

 bottom of page